kkin1995/attendance_counter/README.md

 python3 excel.py [Search Term]
 ```

-"Search Term" must be the Name/Roll Number specified exactly as mentioned in the Attendance CSV File.
+"Search Term" must be the Name/Roll Number specified exactly as mentioned in the Attendance CSV/Excel File.